ReactiveHTML/rimmel/README.md

 However, Rimmel can still help implementing your custom logic and optimisation patterns in an ergonomic, functional-reactive style that's easy to test and keep well organised.

 ## Memory management
 If you come from some other libraries or frameworks, including RxJS, you know you're somewhat responsible of cleaning up memory.
-The indiscriminate use of Observable subscriptions can cause memory leaks in certain scenarios.
+The indiscriminate use of Observable subscriptions can cause memory leaks in various scenarios.

 Using Observables with Rimmel is trivial.
-All DOM subscriptions and event listeners are handled by the library behind the scenes.
-Registered when a component is mounted and unregistered when it's removed.
+All DOM subscriptions and event listeners are handled by the library behind the scenes, registered when a component is mounted and unregistered when it's removed.

 ## "Suspense" for free, out of the box
 Do you have async data like an API call and a placeholder to display whilst waiting?
 We have good news: a BehaviorSubject is all you need.
 The BehaviorSubject, since it has an initial, "current" value, is the perfect candidate for this, and as such, it receives a special treatment from Rimmel in that its initial value will be rendered immediately, synchronously, whilst subsequent emissions will replace it as normal.

 ```javascript
 const WaitingComponent = () => {
   const stream = new BehaviorSubject('loading...').pipe(